LynchLab/MAPGD/README.md

 <h5> For windows users </h5>

 Windows is currently unsupported, but you may try to compile the code and fix it yourself.
 I have tried to refrain from using any platform specific libraries, so it may not be too much work.

+<h2> Notes for any High Performance Computer users</h2>
+MAPGD is able to take advantage of mutli-threading and cluster computing environment.
+Make sure you know how to submit jobs that execute on multiple nodes with mutliple CPUs.
+To test whether your jobs are running correctly you can run the script 'speedtest' in the src/test directory.
+Ideally you should roughly linear gains from adding threads and CPUs up to the maximum avalible to you.

 <h2> Notes for Indiana University users </h2>
 When submitting PBS scripts please *make sure to specify the number of threads to use with the ppn option*